 Configure the policy module

 It is not necessary to create a configuration file for all certificate templates, but only for those to which the additional functions provided by TameMyCerts are to be applied.
-Certificate templates for which no configuration file exists are treated by TameMyCerts as if the Windows Default Policy module were still activated.
+Certificate templates for which no configuration file exists are treated by TameMyCerts as if only the Windows Default Policy module were still activated.

 Please note that the TameMyCerts Policy module applies naming rules only to certificate requests that are configured to allow the requester to specify the subject content in the certificate request.